 (Courtesy of Jack Jones)

 Above is a tannish herald/flyer used to announce the band's performances.
 Wednesday, September 20 occurred in 1933.
-In the bottom right corner of the flyer are the nicknames of the band members - Cactus is Cactus Mack and Pee Wee is Glenn Strange.
+In the bottom right corner of the flyer are the nicknames of the band members - Pee-Wee is Glenn Strange.